PanoramaSt/pumpfun-bundler/README.md

 ## Key Features
 - 🫧 Transparent tax structure & no hidden fees
 - 👵🏻 Seamless UIUX - even your grandma can operate it
-- 📦 Token Bundler supports up to 24 wallets
-- 🍅 Organic Bundler supports up to 24 wallets buy
+- 📦 Organic Bundler supports up to 28 wallets buy
-- 🥷 Auto stealth mode to bypass Photon, Bullx & other platforms
+- 🥷 **UNDETECTED** on Photon, BullX & all other platforms
 - 🫨 Shake out snipers strategy
-- 💬 Automated comments on your own launches or any token
+- 💬 Built-in Comment Bot to automate comments on your own launches
-- 🔥 Bump your token to trending page & gain visibility
+- 🔥 Built-in Bump Bot to bump your token to trending page & gain visibility
-- 🌊 Generate organic-like volume for your token
 - 💵 Robust sell options - single / multiple wallets
 - 🔮 Supports Raydium integration